Microbiology and Immunology

 The TOEFL Institution Code for McGill University is 0935.

 Students who have satisfactorily completed an M.Sc. degree in microbiology and immunology, a biological science, or biochemistry, or highly qualified students enrolled in the departmental M.Sc. program, may be accepted into the Ph.D. program provided they meet its standards.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

-All applicants are encouraged to approach academic staff members during or before the application process since no applicants are accepted without a supervisor.
+All applicants must approach academic staff members directly during or before the application process since no applicants are accepted without a supervisor.

 The items and clarifications below are additional requirements set by this department:

 The application deadlines listed here are set by the Department of Microbiology and Immunology and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 |Fall: June 1||Fall: April 15||Fall: Same as Canadian/International|

 |Winter: Nov.
 13||Winter: Sept.
 4||Winter: Sept.
 3|